SAP-samples/teched2022-XP261/exercises/ex2/README.md

 Click on “Administration” → “Landscape Management”
 <br>![](/exercises/ex2/images/Ex2_4.png)

-## Exercise 2.4 Select your group number
+## Exercise 2.4 Find your HANA Cloud Service

-The Landscape Management will open in a new tab.
+The Landscape Management will open in a new browser tab.
 Select the entry XP261-XXX-HANA for your group number.
 Make sure to replace _**XXX**_ with your group number!
 <br>![](/exercises/ex2/images/Ex2_5.png)

-## Exercise 2.5 Add Enpoint
+## Exercise 2.5 Add a new Endpoint

 Under the section “Endpoints” click the “Add” button.
 <br>![](/exercises/ex2/images/Ex2_6.png)

-## Exercise 2.6 Select "Health Monitoring"
+## Exercise 2.6 Select use case "Health Monitoring"

 Open the drop-down box “Use Case” and select “Health Monitoring”
 <br>![](/exercises/ex2/images/Ex2_7.png)

-## Exercise 2.7 Change Root URL
+## Exercise 2.7 Adjust Root URL

 Replace the value in the field “Root URL” with:
 "**https://api.gateway.orchestration.prod-us20.hanacloud.ondemand.com**"